zechengz/sim/packages/simstudio/README.md

 ## Development

-To contribute to the development of Sim Studio CLI:
+To contribute to the development of Sim Studio:

 1. Clone the repository
 2. Install dependencies with `npm install`